CenterForOpenScience/osf-sync/docs/deployment/DeploymentGuide.md

 - Icon size 128x128
 - Background (drag picture to box): `OSF-Offline/deploy/images/OSF-Offline-background.png`

-Drag the bundled `OSF-Offline.app` into the disk image on the left side.
+Drag the bundled `OSF-Sync.app` into the disk image on the left side.
 Using finder, create an alias to `Macintosh HD/Applications`, and drag the alias into the disk image on the right side.

 When done, close the window.
 Return to disk utility and right-click on the image.
 Unmount and click eject partition.